How much does Kumulos cost?¶

 Can I send push notifications?¶

-Yes!
-Once enabled and configured, Kumulos Push Notifications lets you send unlimited notifications to installations of your app on iOS and Android devices, via the native Apple Push Notification Service (APNS) and Google Cloud Messaging (GCM/FCM).
+Once enabled, you can send unlimited push notifications to installations of your app on iOS and Android devices, via the native Apple Push Notification Service (APNS) and Firebase Cloud Messaging (FCM).
+You can use segments, channels, Geofences and Beacons to target your audience, trigger automations and schedule campaigns.

 If you want to send notifications when specific events occur in your app, you can do this in one of two ways.
 If you use the Build feature of Kumulos to host the backend of your app, you can send push notifications via Kscripts (for example: when a user has a new chat message or a post gets a new like).
 Alternatively, you can send push notifications from an other backend system using the Push API.